-Asking the precise questions and taking the right steps can enable patients in recovery to healthily transition back to their regular life without jeopardizing a relapse.
+Asking precise questions and taking the proper steps can enable patients in recovery to healthily transition back to their regular life without jeopardizing a relapse.

 Recovering alcoholics can carry out particular exercises where they write out a list of the places, people, or objects that prompt them of their alcohol-consuming lifestyle.
 Listed below are some examples of the specific questions that asking about external triggers could help prevent relapse.

 - Do you believe a future event or circumstance will prompt alcohol consumption cravings?

 - Are you currently in a scenario that triggers alcohol cravings?
 Can you leave?